DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

         +List[Bytes] preimage_list
         +List[Invoice] invoices
     }
+    ReplyPayload --|> SignableObject
     ReplyFrame  o--  ReplyPayload : signed_reply_payload
 ```

-RequestPayload is just a copy taken from the original POWBroadcastFrame, so the source can verify that it is the same as it was sent and no modification

 The replyier_certificate has two meanings here:
-1. It allows the source of the topic to identify that the gig contractor is a credible service provider by checking the certificate and verifing it with the specific certification authority
+1. It allows the sender of the topic to identify that the gig contractor is a credible service provider by checking the certificate and verifing its "hard" certification (e.g. driving licence) with the specific certification authority being a trusted third party (e.g. government agency or specialised certification veryfier)
-2. It contains the replier public_key that is used to sign the PaymentStone dicsuss below
+2. It contains the replier public_key that is used to sign the Reply Payload.

+The main part of the reply is the message that is encrypted so it can be used only after the sender (customer) will pay the network.
+The encryption is done by the replier and its correctness is verified by the network while traveling back to the sender.
+This is done in the following way:
+1. Replier encrypts the message with the sender public_key that is a part of senders Certificate in the RequestPayload

+ReplyPayload is a
+RequestPayload is just a copy taken from the original POWBroadcastFrame, so the sender can verify that it is the same as it was sent and no modification

+# Distributed Trust